AdobeDocs/experience-manager-64.en/help/communities/solr.md

 * German: added decompounder
 * French: added elision handling
 * Chinese (Simplified): added a smarter tokenizer
-* various languages: added a stemmer, stop word list, and a normalizer.
+* Various languages: added a stemmer, stop word list, and a normalizer.

 In all, the following 33 languages are supported in Advanced MLS.